A software interface that provides instant control of Eos parameters

 2.7 - Fader mode

-The Fader view is obtained by clicking on the FADER button [6] on the interface or on the controller.
+The Fader mode is obtained by clicking on the FADER button [6] on the interface or on the controller.

-It allows you to view the MFT button layout for this mode, to manually configure the six snapshots that can be recalled when changing fader pages, and if necessary, to force the color of the LED segment of the encoders to match the fader mode selected in Eos.
+It allows you to check the MFT buttons layout for this mode, to manually configure the Eos snapshots that can be recalled when changing fader pages, and if necessary, to force the color of the LED segment of the encoders to match the fader mode selected in Eos.

-The display of the 10 encoders in TwisterEos and on the MFT automatically adapts to the content of the selected fader page.
+The color of the 10 encoders in TwisterEos and on the MFT automatically adapts to the content of the selected Eos fader page.

 - ROTATION : level of the fader